 “Nourishing India’s Potential” is an ongoing program or a drive to offer a bowl of Kellogg’s cereal with milk as a nourishing breakfast to underprivileged people.

 The digital marketing strategy includes showing supportive and encouraging ads like “Kellogg’s Nutri-Grain Commercial.”

 Breakfast Se Badkar

-A strong and steady global footprint in the breakfast cereal market was the reason for the ad campaign “Breakfast Se Badkar”.
+A solid and steady global footprint in the breakfast cereal market was the reason for the “Breakfast Se Badkar” ad campaign.
 It celebrates the insight of an Indian mother who always wants to feed the extra spoon to her child.

 Key Takeaways from Kellogg’s Marketing Strategy and Marketing Mix